 – I have seen him before.

-They are the adverbs which tell us how often an action takes place. examples are often, always, once, never, again, seldom, frequently etc.
+They are the adverbs that tell us how often an action takes place. examples are often, always, once, never, again, seldom, frequently etc.

 – The Delhi Police is always with you.